Ayan Kumar Bhunia

 texture

 content.
-Thus it signifies that the TSN encodes the learnt texture specific information in its
+Thus it signifies that the TSN encodes the learnt texture specific information in

 intermediate layers.
 In the next stage, a second network gathers the multi-scale feature

-representations from the TSN’s intermediate layers using channel-wise attention, combines them
+representations from the TSN’s intermediate layers using channel-wise attention, combines

-in a progressive manner to a dense continuous representation which is finally converted into a
+in a progressive manner to a dense continuous representation which is finally converted into

 binary hash code with the help of individual and pairwise label information.
-The new enlarged
+The new

 texture patches from the TSN also help in data augmentation to alleviate the problem of